aryeelab/foci-3d/README.md

 python code/time_preprocessing.py ${SAMPLE}.pairs --output temp.counts.tsv.gz
 ```

-### Visualizing the data
+### Visualizing footprints

-After preprocessing reads to fragment counts, you can visualize the footprints using the `plot_region.py` script:
+After preprocessing reads as above, footprints (i.e. smoothed fragment counts) can be visualized.
+The 2D matrix of counts (x:axis = genomic position, y:axis = fragment length) can be row normalized (scaled by the average count per position for that fragment length) and then smoothed with a Gaussian kernel (sigma = 10 by default).

 ```bash
 # Plot with PRO-Cap data and markers